Crops

 A question of quinoa

-Traditional knowledge from the Andean peoples is inspiring University of Melbourne research on quinoa flowering and the development of future breeding programs.
+Traditional knowledge from the Andes is inspiring research on quinoa flowering to develop future breeding programs

 Planning for climate extremes in global farming

-A new study, led by the University of Melbourne, finds that climate extremes, like heatwaves and droughts, are impacting on the food we get from global crops.
+A new study finds that climate extremes, like heatwaves and droughts, are impacting the food we get from crops.
+By understanding these effects we can better plan for climate change

 Making friends with fronds: understanding plants’ feelings